"Practice, work out, proper nutrition, lots of work on short game. In golf, that's really where the strokes come off the scorecard."

 The Two-Putt Game

-A one putt in golf is best.
+A one putt in golf is ideal.
 A 2 putt is ok and a 3 putt ..... well we'd like to have as few of those as possible as we progress in the game.
-An easy drill is to pick a target hole on the putting range, change up the distance every time, and putt.
+An good drill is to pick a target hole on the putting range, change up the distance every time, and putt.
 Hole it in a single putt and you score a point.
 2 putts you get no points and 3 putts you get a negative point.

 A Junior who chips well has greater confidence around the green and it will show in overall scores and enjoyment in the game.
 The Chipping Ladder game is a favorite drill.
 It adds the element of competition and develops precision play.